bewing/chinog-12/slides/presentation.md

 <br />

 <h2>state: replaced</h2>
-.col-9[Replace a subsection (usually) of the config on the device
+.col-9[Replace a subsection (usually) of the config section on the device
 <br />

 * Used to replace the configured subsection with the provided config

 * Differs per module
- * NTP will behave like overidden
+ * NTP will behave like `overidden`
  * But ACL may only replace a single ACL

 * Please read the docs and perform testing when using this in plays/roles